-12 Gay Street - Real Haunts in New York NY
+12 Gay Street - New York NY Haunted Place

 The historic brick townhouse on 12 Gay Street dates back to 1827.
 Over years it has been a home to New York City Mayor Jimmy Walker and Howdy Doody puppet-designer Frank Paris.
 It was also a speakeasy named Pirate’s Den during Prohibition.
 Though the spook’s identity is unknown, many visitors and former residents say that the building is haunted.
 Floor boards have been known to creek late at night, even when no one is walking on them, the apparition of a man in a top hat has been seen through the windows.
 Some say that the apparition is the spirit of Jimmy Walker.

 Recently Shared Experiences & Comments

 Be the first to Share Your Experience with this haunt.

 Share Your Experience or Comments - 12 Gay Street

 Disclaimer: New York Haunted Houses does not endorse or support trespassing to visit real haunts.
 Before you visit ANY local real haunt, make sure to acquire the appropriate permits and/or permissions, and be respectful of privately owned properties.
 Countless Haunt Hunters have been arrested, ticketed, and reprimanded by the authorities for trespassing.
 To avoid this, be sure to get in touch with the property owners before visiting a haunt, and respect their hours of operation, local regulations, and rules for visiting at all times.
 Happy haunting!